hoodiehq/hoodie/README.md

 ## Usage

 As noted before, this isn’t meant to be run standalone.
-But; if you are helping out with development, building your own components/plugins, or just want to spelunk around, here’s how it works:
+But if you are helping out with development, building your own components/plugins, or just want to spelunk around, here’s how it works:

 ```
 git clone git@github.com:hoodiehq/hoodie-server.git